nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 ### Action

- Actions are plain JavaScript objects that reference an events occurring in the application.
+Actions are plain JavaScript objects that reference events occurring in the application.
 Actions are distinguished by a type but can have arbitrary more properties to serve as a payload containing information about a corresponding event.
 We can leverage TypeScript's [index types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#index-types) to define an interface representing the action data type:

 ```typescript
 // store.ts